6 Things You Need To Know To Safely Compost Dog Poop At Home

 So how do you know if the compost is ready?
 Ideally, you should use a thermometer to check the temperature of your pile.
 You will see that the temperature increases during the first weeks, and then it remains constant until, after three or four months, the temperature drops: the compost is then ready.

-You can corroborate it by the texture of the compost: it looks dark black, smells of wet earth after the rain, and it is damp.
+Confirm this by checking the compost’s texture: it looks dark black, smells of wet earth after the rain, and it is damp.
 Also, it is not possible to notice pieces of food inside it.

 FAQ